Antony Sher: Other work

 Sher's books included the memoirs Year of the King (1985), Woza Shakespeare: Titus Andronicus in South Africa (with Gregory Doran, 1997), Beside Myself (an autobiography, 2002), Primo Time (2005), and Year of the Fat Knight (2015), a book of paintings and drawings, Characters (1990), and the novels Middlepost (1989), Cheap Lives (1995), The Indoor Boy (1996). and The Feast (1999).
 His 2018 book Year of the Mad King won the 2019 Theatre Book Prize, awarded by the Society for Theatre Research.

 Sher also wrote several plays, including I.D.
 (2003) and Primo (2004).
 The latter was adapted as a film in 2005.
 In 2008, The Giant, the first of his plays in which Sher did not feature, was performed at the Hampstead Theatre.
 The main characters are Michelangelo (at the time of his creation of David), Leonardo da Vinci, and Vito, their mutual apprentice.

 In 2005, Sher directed Breakfast With Mugabe at the Swan Theatre, Stratford-upon-Avon.
 The production moved to the Soho Theatre in April 2006 and the Duchess Theatre one month later.
 In 2007, he made a crime documentary for Channel 4, titled Murder Most Foul, about his native South Africa.
 It examines the double murder of actor Brett Goldin and fashion designer Richard Bloom.
 In 2011, Sher appeared in the BBC TV series The Shadow Line in the role of Glickman.

-Personal life
+Personal life, illness and death

-In 2005, Sher and the director Gregory Doran, with whom he frequently collaborated professionally, became one of the first gay couples to enter into a civil partnership in the UK.
-They married on 30 December 2015, a little over ten years after their civil partnership.
+In 2005, Sher and the director Gregory Doran, with whom he frequently collaborated professionally, entered into a civil partnership in the UK.
+They married on 30 December 2015, a little over ten years after the registration of their civil partnership.

-On 10 September 2021 it was announced that Sher was terminally ill, and Doran took compassionate leave from the RSC to care for him.
+On 10 September 2021, it was announced that Sher was terminally ill and Doran took compassionate leave from the RSC to care for him.
 Sher died from cancer at his home in Stratford-upon-Avon on 2 December 2021, aged 72.